-Minor 18 Semester Hours

-d from any field in which a designated for the chosen e 124 semester hours
+A minor must be selected from any field in which a minor is offered.
+Hours designated for the chosen minor are included in the 124 semester hours required for the major.

-ally meets general education al science and mathematics.
+This program automatically meets general education requirements for physical science and mathematics.

 Chemistry Minor 19-20 Semester Hours

-Chem 1135-General Che emistry I
+Chem 1135-General Chemistry I

-Chem 2235-General Che Chem courses (numbered
+Chem 2235-General Chemistry II Chem courses (numbered above 3000) (9-10)

-A grade of "C" or bette classes for the major or 1 er is required for all science minor.
+A grade of "C" or better is required for all science classes for the major or minor.